Sunflowers (Nolde)

-Sunflowers is an oil on canvas painting by Danish German painter Emil Nolde, created in 1926.
-It was the first in a series of sunflower paintings, and also the first of more than fifty oil paintings on the same subject in Nolde's work.
-The sunflowers where a prominent motif among his flower paintings.
-The current painting has the dimensions of 72 by 90 cm, and is signed on the lower right edge of the canvas.
+Sunflowers is an oil-on-canvas painting by the German-Danish painter Emil Nolde, created in 1926.
+It was the first in a series of works featuring sunflowers, and also the first of more than fifty oil paintings on the same subject in Nolde's oeuvre.
+It is now held in the Nolde Stiftung Seebüll.

-History and description
+Description

+The dimensions of the painting are 72 cm by 90 cm, and it is signed on the lower right edge of the canvas.
+It depicts three sunflower blooms in strong yellow tones with leaves and stems seen from the front, showing only the upper half of the plants.
+Phlox plants with flowers in shades of yellow and red are depicted in the lefthand third of the image.
+Below the high horizon line, an undifferentiated dark brown earth tone forms the background; above the horizon some clouds and blue sky can be seen.
+The comparatively somber colors that define a large part of the painting area are striking.

+Background

 Nolde painted over fifty oil paintings dedicated to sunflowers and also created a series of works where he dealt particularly with them.
 As the first painting on this subject, Nolde titled it simply Sunflowers.
 Other sunflower paintings were given more differentiated titles such as Tall Sunflowers, or Dahlias and Sunflowers.
 The influence of Vincent van Gogh can also be noticed in these works.

 For Nolde, animals, plants and other natural phenomena had a soul and took on personal traits.
-This was especially true for Nolde on the flowers, which appeared to him as living beings with sentiments and moods that reflected his own feelings.
+Flowers appeared to him as living beings with sentiments and moods that reflected his own feelings, and sunflowers were a prominent motif among his flower paintings.
 The sunflowers are depicted in this painting as half-length figures, their faces turned towards the viewer.
-Unlike, for example, in the painting Ripe Sunflowers, where the flowers slope downwards, here the sunflowers appear to be looking straight at the viewer.
+Unlike, for example, in the painting Full-blown Sunflowers, where the flowers slope downwards, here the sunflowers appear to be looking straight at the viewer.

-The current painting depicts three sunflower blossoms in strong yellow tones with leaves and stems in a frontal view, whereby it only shows the upper half of the plants.
-Phlox umbels and leaves in shades of yellow and red can be seen in the left third of the image.
-Below the high horizon line, an undifferentiated dark brown earth tone forms the background, above the horizon some clouds and sky blue can be seen.
-The comparatively somber colors that define a large part of the painting area are striking.